wehs7661/ensemble_md/docs/simulations.rst

 This means:

 * For each replica, the input configuration for initializing a new iterations should be the output configuraiton of the previous iteration.
 For example, if the final configurations are represented by :code:`[1, 2, 0, 3]` (returned by :obj:`.get_swapped_configs`), then in the next iteration, replica 0 should be initialized by the output configuration of replica 1 in the previous iteration, while replica 3 can just inherit the output configuration from previous iteration of the same replica.
 Notably, instead of exchanging the MDP files, we recommend swapping out the coordinate files to exchange replicas.
-* For each replica, the MDP file for the new iteration should be the same as the one used in the previous iteartion of the same replica except that parameters like :code:`tinit`, :code:`init-lambda-state`, :code:`init-wl-delta`, and :code:`init-lambda-weights` should be modified to the final values in the previous iteration.
+* For each replica, the MDP file for the new iteration should be the same as the one used in the previous iteartion of the same replica except that parameters like :code:`tinit`, :code:`init_lambda_state`, :code:`init_wl_delta`, and :code:`init_lambda_weights` should be modified to the final values in the previous iteration.
 This can be done by :class:`.gmx_parser.MDP` and :obj:`.update_MDP`.

 Step 4: Run the new iteration
 -----------------------------